LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 110, 111 where the bit size is always three.
 This can greatly effect the length of your compression depending on the probability set's distribution.

-The reason these algorithms are so important is because it also provides a method of avoiding to space out our information (hence compression).
+The reason these algorithms are so important is that it also provides a method of avoiding to space out our information (hence compression).
 Let's take the above passage from the book as an example: